-Not using why leads to the question; What does a manager or team leader ask when people have challenges and you are accountable to enhance their problem solving and decision making?
+Not using why leads to the question; What does a manager or team leader ask when people have challenges, and you are accountable for enhancing their problem-solving and decision-making?

-I recommend a reframing the ‘why’ to ‘What?
+I recommend reframing the ‘why’ to ‘What?
 How?
 When?
 Where?’

 What – Leadership Coaching Questions

 - An employee tells you they are losing control and the project will be late.
 Rather than asking ‘why’ – which will move the work onto your task list – you ask a series of ‘what’ coaching questions.

 |What is happening that you want to change?||To understand that a problem exists and that the person wants to do something different.|

 |What will you (or the team) be doing when this problem is solved?||Framing areas of focus that can be measured and defined as progress-steps|

 |What is the current condition?||Agreement on the current status and environment.|

 |What have you done that has worked?||Discover awareness of what resources the person already has|

 |What has the team (other people) done that has worked?||Discover current team and other personal resources|